tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 Installation on CentOS
 ----------------------

-CentOS base on RPM Package Manager and used YUM as the main tool to packages management and update the libraries by the system command line interfaces.
-Thanks **MAX IV Laboratory** that provides the public RPM repository with Tango packages now process of installation the Tango Control System can be also simplified.
+CentOS base on RPM Package Manager and used YUM as the primary tool to packages management and update the libraries by the system command line interfaces.
+Thanks **MAX IV Laboratory** that provides the public RPM repository with Tango packages now process of installation the Tango Control System can also be simplified.
-It is enough that it will be added to the system as a new repository:
+It is enough that it is added to the system as a new repository:

 .. code-block:: console

     yum-config-manager --add-repo http://pubrepo.maxiv.lu.se/rpm/el7/x86_64/

-This command creates a new repository and file in /etc/yum.repos.d containing all basic information about it.
+This command creates a new repository and file in /etc/yum.repos.d containing all necessary information about it.
-Now you can simply install Tango Starter or Tango Database by the command:
+Now you can install Tango Starter or Tango Database by the command:

 .. code-block:: console